-3.103 To ensure future sand and gravel extraction is clearly focused on the Spatial Strategy and the identified Preferred Sites in this Plan, other proposals for sand and gravel extraction at locations situated outside of the areas identified for future working will normally be resisted by the Mineral Planning Authority (MPA).
+3.105 To ensure future sand and gravel extraction is clearly focused on the Spatial Strategy and the identified Preferred Sites in this Plan, other proposals for sand and gravel extraction at locations situated outside of the areas identified for future working will normally be resisted by the Mineral Planning Authority (MPA).
 There may, however, be circumstances where an 'over-riding justification' and/ or over-riding benefit for mineral development can be demonstrated.
-One example is where extraction would enable other necessary development to take place and prevent sterilisation.

-3.104 Proposals for mineral extraction on these 'non-Preferred Sites' may occur in relation to:
+3.106 Proposals for mineral extraction on these 'non-Preferred Sites' may occur in relation to:

-- Agricultural irrigation reservoirs where mineral is extracted and exported to create the reservoir landform - Borrow pits where extraction takes place over a limited period for the exclusive use of a specific construction project (e.g., road scheme) - Prior extraction to prevent mineral sterilisation this may be required on occasion where significant development takes place (on a site of over 5 hectares for sand and gravel) and where a workable mineral resource could otherwise be permanently lost through sterilisation.
+- Agricultural irrigation reservoirs where mineral is extracted and exported to create the reservoir landform, - Borrow pits where extraction takes place over a limited period for the exclusive use of a specific construction project such as for a specific road scheme, - Prior extraction to prevent mineral sterilisation this may be required on occasions where significant development takes place (on a site of over 5 hectares for sand and gravel) and where a workable mineral resource could otherwise be permanently lost through sterilisation.

-3.105 Such proposals will be considered on their own individual merits and the MPA will pay particular regard to the justification/ need that is cited by applicants when determining planning applications.
+3.107 Such proposals will be considered on their own individual merits and the MPA will pay particular regard to the justification/ need that is cited by applicants when determining planning applications.
 The MPA must be satisfied that there are exceptional reasons for permitting such applications, after having considered all the relevant circumstances so as not to prejudice the overall strategy of the document.
 All proposals will be considered against policies in the Development Plan.